Helen-Shelton/HugeInteger/README.md

 There is also a report that compares the theoretical and simulated big O run time.

 2 Constructors:

 Const.
 1: Takes a string input (positive or negative integer) and turns it into an array of integers.
-Checks for negative numbers using flag, removes leading zeros using for loop, dynamically allocates memory for array
+Checks for negative numbers using flag, removes leading zeros using for loop, dynamically allocates memory for array.

 Const.
 2: Makes a random positive or negative integer of size n (input).
-Uses Math.random() from Math library, checks for leading zeros and will rerandomize if 0 is produced
+Uses Math.random() from Math library, checks for leading zeros and will rerandomize if 0 is produced.

 get() methods: